East Tytherley

-East Tytherley is a small village in Hampshire, England.
+East Tytherley is a village and civil parish in Hampshire, England.
+The village lies in the Test Valley district, about 6 mi north-west of Romsey and 9 mi east of Salisbury, Wiltshire.
+The parish population at the 2021 census was 200.

 The name Tytherley comes from Old English and means thin or tender wood.

 The village was given to Queen Philippa by her husband Edward III in 1335.
 When the Black Death spread through London she moved her court to the village.